rtdtwo/dnd-checker/README.md

+# BROKEN
+TRAI has closed their NCCP registry search.
+Therefore, this tool no longer works, sorry!

 # DND Checker
 A tool that scrapes official TRAI NCCP registry (http://www.nccptrai.gov.in/nccpregistry/search.misc) to return DND status of a given number.
 Useful for telecalling applications.